 You must have successfully completed an Australian Year 12 (or equivalent senior secondary school qualification).

 Visit the Entry requirements by country page to find the equivalent to an Australian Year 12.

 Equivalent qualifications may also include completion of the RMIT Foundation Studies program or a recognised post secondary Diploma in the relevant discipline with the required grades.

-If you are not studying year 12 in 2018 you should submit a personal statement with your application outlining:
+If you are not currently studying Year 12 in 2019, you should submit a personal statement outlining:

 To study this program you will need to complete one of the following English proficiency tests: